timm/tested/docs/onMath.md

     if not s:find"X$" then
       push(s:find"[!+-]$" and i.y or i.x, col) end end end
 ```
-And we'll adjust NUM and SYM to accept more information (like the column name):
+And we will adjust NUM and SYM to accept more information (like the column name):

 ```lua
 function SYM.new(i,n,s) --> SYM; constructor